nashysolutions/cache/Sources/Cache/Documentation.docc/Articles/Examples.md

 # Examples

-This article contains practical examples of using the `Cache` library with both `VolatileCache` and `FileSystemCache`, covering common operations such as storing, retrieving, injecting, and testing cached values.
+Practical examples of using the `Cache` library with both `VolatileCache` and `FileSystemCache`, covering common operations such as storing, retrieving, injecting, and testing cached values.

 ---